ethanmuii/landing-pages-evals/README.md

 | appearance | 26 longhand CSS properties plus bounding box | `playwright_appearance_proxy` |
 | position | `parentTag`, `previousSiblingTag`, `nextSiblingTag` | `relational_position_anchor` |

 The gate is entirely deterministic.
-It makes no Anthropic API calls and never escalates structural drift.
+It makes no Anthropic API calls (will be added in a future iteration) and never escalates structural drift.
 If all three rules pass, the lock passes.

 ## Requirements